We need to end the 5-week wait for Universal Credit – here's how

 It should be our social security system, rather than foodbanks, that helps us keep our heads above water when we’re struggling.
 More flexibility in Universal Credit could make a big difference.

 No one should have to rely on charity to meet their basic needs, but the continued reliance on foodbanks by families across the UK paints a worrying picture of the growing pressures they face.
-Reports from organisations like the Trussell Trust continue to show how low pay, insecure jobs, rising living costs, and unexpected life events like illness or relationship breakdown are sweeping people into poverty.
+Reports from organisations like Trussell continue to show how low pay, insecure jobs, rising living costs, and unexpected life events like illness or relationship breakdown are sweeping people into poverty.
 As a compassionate nation, we should not accept this.

 Our social security system is meant to provide a safety net during tough times.
 But findings from Policy in Practice for JRF show that Universal Credit is adding to the turbulence rather than providing an anchor.